bespoken/bespoken-docs/end-to-end/device-api.md

 });
 ```

 It is as easy as that!
-For more information on how our end-to-end testing work, [read here](/end-to-end/getting-started/).
+For more information on how our functional testing works, [read here](/end-to-end/getting-started/).

 ## Node.js API
 ### Installation